-Sometimes called 'Second Adult Rebate', it is calculated by a different method to the main Council Tax Reduction Scheme.
-It is based on the income of the second (other) adult/s who are resident in the property.
-See Council tax Forms if you would like to download a form.
+See 'Alternative to Council Tax Reduction' (PDF: 134Kb / 4 pages).
+This is sometimes called 'Second Adult Rebate'.
+We calculate this by a different method to the main Council Tax Reduction Scheme.
+We base this on the income of the second adult who is resident in the property.

-The claimant must be the person liable to pay Council Tax, who would have been awarded single occupier discount but for the other second adult/s living in the property.
-Second Adult Rebate cannot be granted if the claimant has a partner residing in the property, unless the partner is disregarded for Council Tax (for example, if the partner is a full-time student).
+The claimant must be the person liable to pay Council Tax.
+The claimant would have been awarded single occupier discount but for the other second adult living in the property.
+We cannot grant a Second Adult Rebate if the claimant has a partner residing in the property.
+That is unless the partner is disregarded for Council Tax.
+This can be, for example, if the partner is a full-time student.

-If you are the only person who is liable to pay Council Tax on your home, but you share your home with one or more persons who are over the age of 18 years and they:
+If you pay Council Tax and share your home with one or more persons over the age of 18 they:

 - are not paying you rent for living in your home

 - do not have to pay Council Tax

 - are not your spouse or partner

 you can claim Second Adult Rebate in respect of them.

 You will need to complete and return one of our application forms.
 Please provide documentary proof.
 You need to show gross income details of other adults who live with you.
 You do not have to supply us with details of your own income and/or savings.
 We will do a calculation to see if you are entitled to a reduction under the main Scheme.